-In the spring term of 2017 the focus of this course is the site of Pine Hill Village, a settlement constructed on Carleton’s campus (behind the present-day Goodhue Hall).
-This website contains weekly summaries of our archaeological research and fieldwork activities and will also serve to publish the final projects undertaken by students in the course.
-This site also contains a record of the work undertaken by ARCN 246 in the spring of 2015 at the site of the Carleton Women’s League Cabin.
+In 2015 fieldwork for this course was undertaken at the site of the Carleton Women’s League Cabin.
+In the spring term of 2017 the focus of this course was the site of Pine Hill Village, a post-WWII veterans’ settlement constructed on Carleton’s campus (behind the present-day Goodhue Hall).
+The collection of webpages for each course contains weekly summaries of archaeological research and fieldwork activities and also serves to publish the final projects undertaken by students in the course.